 For those who prefer to comb the beach instead of casting lines on fishing charters, Charleston, SC offers great opportunities to collect bounties from the sea.
 Morris Island is a favorite among shell collectors.
 Its beaches are covered with beautiful shells of all colors, shapes, and sizes.
 You could also get lucky and find shark teeth there.
 Because the island sits at the mouth of the Atlantic Ocean it also attracts dolphins which you can view frolicking in the water.
 Be ready to snap some great pictures of the dolphins and whatever you find on the beach.

 Whether you like to go fishing in and around Charleston or you just prefer to view the historic city from the waters, there are charters and tours for every purpose.
-Start planning your trip; download our FREE Top 5 Guide to the best of Charleston.
+Start planning your trip; download our FREE Insider’s Guide to Charleston.
 Contact us today to book your vacation rental.